Waiting for You (film): Development

 Artist and Production designer Charles Garrad makes his feature directorial debut on the project, which he describes as "a lyrical mystery."
 The film, written by Hugh Stoddart and Charles Garrad, was designed by Ben Smith and shot by cinematographer David Raedeker.

 Casting

 On 1 June 2015, Colin Morgan and Fanny Ardant were announced to join the cast.

 Filming

 It was announced that Waiting for You started principal photography in France on 1 June 2015.
 The film, funded by private equity, did a shoot for five weeks on location in the Languedoc-Roussillon region of southern France until June 20.
 Production then moved to Ilford in the UK for a week.
 Filming ended on 25 June 2015.

+According to the final credits, locations included Saint-Julien-de-la-Nef, Sumène, Ganges, Brissac and the Château d'Isis.
+The soundtrack is by Adrian Corker, and also uses a song by Georgie Fame 'Sitting in the Park'.